 The pound amounts were set when the UK regulation was adopted at conversion rates broadly comparable to the euro amounts at the time.
 They have not been updated since, and the relative value has drifted as exchange rates have moved.
 The compensation in UK261 cases is payable in pounds; in EU261 cases it is payable in euros.

 Where both regimes could apply (UK-EU routes), the passenger generally has a choice of jurisdiction and therefore of currency.
 Some passengers strategically file in whichever currency is currently more favourable, though for individual claims the difference is usually modest.
+The full band-by-band breakdown, including flight-distance edge cases, sits in the EU261 compensation amounts guide.

 Is the claims process the same?